Dtronix/PDFiumCore/README.md

  - Copies the libraries and licenses into their respective ``src/PDFiumCore/runtimes`` directories.
  - Copies/Overrides ``src/PDFiumCore/PDFiumCore.cs`` with the newly generated ``PDFiumCore.cs``.

+##### PDFiumCoreBindingsGenerator Parameters

+PDFiumCoreBindingsGenerator.exe requires the following parameters:

+ - [0] Set to either a specific Github API release ID for the `bblanchon/pdfium-binaries` project or `latest`.
+This is to determine the release version and binary assets to download.
+ - [1] Set to true to download the libraries and generate the bindings.
+Set to false to only download the libraries.
+ - [2] Version to set the Version.Revision property to.
+This is used for building patches.
+Usually set to "0"

 ### ToDo
  - Create an actual parser for the comments and generate functional C# method documentation.
  - Include documentation for more than just the public methods.
+ - Investigate ARM builds for inclusion.

 ### Resources